siberianfox/g2wiki/g2dialect-Operating-Model.md

 Those job control control commands that require interaction with the CNC machine are performed using JSON.
 For example, Start and Stop Job may be performed using JSON.

-- Job Control
+- Before the job
   - Fetch and manipulate job files
   - Define job parameters
   - Start/stop job
+- During the job
   - Pause and resume job
-  - Job exception handling and recovery
+  - Job exception handling and job recovery
-  - Report on job progress / display runtime messages to users
+  - Report on job progress
+  - Display runtime messages to users

 Format: JSON is primarily used at this layer.
 Some functions are called using OS level commands.

 ### 4. Part File
 This layer actually runs the part file.
-It interprets all Gcode commands int the file and executes the job as a sequence of time-coordinated steps.
+It interprets all Gcode commands in the file and executes the job as a sequence of time-coordinated steps.
 It may execute movement, heating, extrusion, cutting, laser, vacuum, or other controls for devices

 Format: The part file is Gcode.
 Some commands in the Gcode use [JSON active comments](JSON-active-comments) embedded in the Gcode.